danborodin/go-web-api/README.md

 # Todo App

-This repository is backend part , frontend you can find on this https://github.com/operator-id/ToDoApp
+This repository is backend part, frontend you can find on this link https://github.com/operator-id/ToDoApp

 ->Routes